kewn21/eagle-hes/README.md

 # hes-dimport
 hes-dimport is a elasticsearch plugin which generate shards files of index in mapreduce.

-This plugin is applied to the offline import index, each import will generate an index, when used to define the template to organize these indexes together.
+This plugin is applied to offline import index, each time will generate an index, so that you have to define the template to organize these indexes together.

 Support `Integer` and `Long` and `String` and `Double` and `Float` and `Short` data types.